scionproto/scion/doc/BeaconExtensions.md

   that characterizes the AS topology and the routing processes within the AS
 - The AS topology remains stable throughout the lifetime of a path segment

-When discussing static properties, we always need to distinguish between inter-AS and intra-AS elements.
-Most properties will be comprised of both.
-Using the diagram below, the concept of this difference between intra-AS and inter-AS elements will be illustrated with the example of propagation delay.
+### Inter- vs Intra-AS Metrics
+The diagram below illustrates the difference between inter- and intra-as metrics.

 ![Inter VS Intra Metrics](fig/inter_vs_intra_metrics.png)

-The PCB originates in AS 3, and is then propagated to AS 1, and then to AS 2.
-In the AS Entry of AS 1, interface 1 is the ingress and inteface 2 the egress interface.
 In order to be able to calculate the end-to-end propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).

+#### Intra-AS Metrics

-When measuring intra-AS latency, the egress interface is the "target" interface, to which the latency is measured from any other interface (as we will see later, only having the latency between the ingress and egress interface is not sufficient).
+When measuring intra-AS metrics, the egress interface is the "target" interface, to which the metric is measured from every other interface.
+Only having the metric between the ingress and egress interface is not sufficient (see below).

+#### Inter-AS Metrics

-When it comes to inter-AS metrics, we will always extend the PCB only with the metrics describing the outgoing connection (i.e. the connection that is used to propagate the PCB to the next AS) in the PCB.
-Looking at the figure above, this would mean that AS 1 would extend the PCB with information about the connection between interface 2 and interface 3 before propagating it to AS 2.
+The PCB is extended with metrics describing the outgoing connection (i.e. the child link) in the PCB.
+Looking at the figure above, this means that AS 1 extends the PCB with information about its child link from interface 2 to 3 before propagating it to AS 2.
 This assures that:

 - The PCB always carries information about the entire path